iCliniq Logo

 How Is Cricopharyngeal Muscle Dysfunction Diagnosed?

 The doctors take a detailed history of the symptoms and the severity of the condition.
-On visual examination, the specialist will be able to see some pooling of some amount of food and saliva in that area.
+Upon visual examination, the specialist will be able to see some pooling of food and saliva in that area.
 The other diagnosing tests that are done to diagnose cricopharyngeal muscle dysfunction are:

 • Esophageal Manometry - Esophageal manometry is tested to measure the rhythmic contraction, coordination, and force exerted by the muscle during swallowing in the esophagus.
 The throat and nose are numbed during this procedure.
 In this procedure, a thin, flexible catheter that has a sensor is passed through the nose down the esophagus to the stomach.
-The patients will be asked to take a small sip of water and asked to swallow on their instruction during the test.
+The patients will be asked to take a small sip of water and swallow according to their instructions during the test.

-• Modified Barium Swallow Study (MBSS) - During this test, they ask to swallow various substances which are coated with barium.
+• Modified Barium Swallow Study (MBSS) - During this test, they were asked to swallow various substances that are coated with barium.
 These barium-coated things that are swallowed can be seen in the X-rays in white color, which will help the examiner to identify how the substance is passing through the mouth, pharynx, and esophagus.
 This test will help to identify if the shifters are working properly or not.
-We can identify if the sphincter is relaxed for the food or liquid to pass through them or if they block the food.
+One can identify if the sphincter is relaxed for the food or liquid to pass through it or if it blocks the food.

 • Upper Endoscopy Procedure - A thin, flexible tube with a camera fitted at the end and sometimes with a video recorder at the end so that they can see as well as record what they see as it passes down the throat.
 This will allow the doctor to examine the throat and esophagus in great detail.